matplotlib/matplotlib/doc/faq/howto_faq.rst

 to leave out days on which there is no data, eg weekends.
 By passing in dates on the x-xaxis, you get large horizontal gaps on periods when there is not data.
-The solution is to pass in some proxy x-data, eg evenly sampled indicies, and then use a custom formatter to format these as dates.
+The solution is to pass in some proxy x-data, eg evenly sampled indices, and then use a custom formatter to format these as dates.
 The example below shows how to use an 'index formatter' to achieve the desired plot::